 Even though the National Fire Protection Association points out that the number of fires is significantly lower now than it was 50 years ago, fires are still a common ordeal.
 According to them, firefighters in the US respond to a fire every 24 seconds.

 Wondering how many homes catch fire per year?
-The number for 2019 is projected to reach 374,000.
+The number for 2020 is 356,500.
+The total number of fires on structures the same year was 490,500.

-US fire departments responded to a yearly average of 37,910 industrial or manufacturing fires between 2011 and 2015.
+13. On average, US fire departments respond to 37,910 industrial or manufacturing fires each year.

 Eating and drinking establishments are not exempt from fires.
-Workplace fire statistics show that almost 7,500 fires were reported each year, from 2010 to 2014, in bars and restaurants across the US.
+Workplace fire statistics show that almost 7,500 fires were reported each year in bars and restaurants across the US.
+Between 2017 and 2021, there were around 200 fires annually just in NYC.

-Close to 5,000 fires require the fire department to respond, each year from 2011 until 2015, occurred on a property owned by an educational establishment.
+Each year, there are around 3,300 fires requiring the fire department to respond, occurring on a property owned by an educational establishment.
 This shows that teaching kids about fire safety should be a major point of their early education.

 Deaths and Injuries in Home Fires in the US

-17.5% of fatal residential fires in 2016 were caused by carelessness.
+18. 17% of fatal residential fires are caused by carelessness.

-In addition to the majority of fatal home fires being caused by carelessness, 9.6% were caused by an electrical malfunction.
-And 9.7% of fires that resulted in death during the year were started intentionally.
+In addition to the majority of fatal home fires being caused by carelessness, 14% were caused by smoking.
+Around 10% of fires with fatalities are caused by electrical malfunctions and 9.8% are started intentionally.

-33.7% of residential fires in 2016 that resulted in injury were caused by cooking.
+19. 7% of residential fires that result in injury are caused by cooking.

-The number of house fires per year that resulted in injury in recent years has remained similar, with around a third of them being caused by cooking.
+The number of house fires per year that resulted in injury in recent years has remained similar.
 Additionally, an electrical malfunction was to blame for 6.8% of home fire injuries, while smoking caused 6.7% of them.

 Statistics show that residential fires have a gender bias.
 According to home fire death statistics, 60.3% of residential fire casualties are male.
 Men are also more likely to get injured in a fire, with a participation rate of 59.4% in all house fires.